Mary McLaren murder: A decade on since serial sex offender was convicted of brutal Dundee killing

 Referring to her sister, Michelle added: “I heard her saying to him, ‘I don’t mind dancing with you, we can have a laugh, but not the way you are thinking.'”

-As the evening came to an end Michelle was caught up with police outside the club with officers assuring her that Mary had been put in a taxi home.
+As the evening came to an end Michelle was outside the club when she was arrested by police for throwing paper aimed at Rae, which struck an officer.

+She told the High Court in Edinburgh: “I shouted I didn’t mean to do it.
+I said it wasn’t meant for you it was meant for him.

+“He has been hassling us and saying you are going to die after sex.”

 Unknown to Michelle, Mary had actually left with Rae.